bepoe3/docs/CONTRIBUTING.md

 :yellow_heart: Reviews are constructive and start conversation around feedback.

 ### Self review
 You should always review your own PR first.
+Mom

 For content changes, make sure that you:
 - [ ] Confirm that the changes meet the user experience and goals outlined in the content design plan (if there is one).